HemanthKarnati/HemanthKarnati/README.md

    - I assisted in the development of the Power Distribution Unit
    - I am currently the lead hardware developer for the Telemetry Control System (TCS)
    - I am currently assisting firmware development for TCS
-   - Skills used: Altium PCB design software, ESP-idf, FreeRTOS, Serial Communication Protocols (UART, I2C, SPI)
+   - Skills used: Altium PCB design software, ESP-idf, FreeRTOS, Serial Communication Protocols (UART, I2C, SPI), Lab equipment

 2. HYDROLINK systems
    - I assisted in the development of the power management software, as I wrote code to change the power mode of the processor based on GPIO inputs